carbon-language/carbon-lang/docs/design/generics/terminology.md

 types are facets, since [`type`](#types-and-type) is considered a facet type.
 Not all facets are types, though: `i32 as Hashable` is of type `Hashable` not `type`, so it is a facet that is not a type.
-However, in places where a type is expected, for example to the right of a `:` in a binding or after the `->` in a function declaration, there is an automatic implicit conversion to `type`.
+However, in places where a type is expected, for example in a [binding type expression](#bindings) or after the `->` in a function declaration, there is an automatic implicit conversion to `type`.
 This means that a facet may be used in those positions.
 For example, the facet `i32 as Hashable` will implicitly convert to `(i32 as Hashable) as type`, which is `i32`, in those contexts.

 ## Type expression